Nevada Mining Unit Exploration

 Gold Resource Corporation's Nevada Mining Unit now controls approximately 27,300 acres of development and exploration lands in south central Nevada's Walker Lane Mineral Belt.
 All properties within the Nevada Mining Unit have potential for high-grade gold open pits with surface and near surface mineralization.

 Isabella Pearl is located within the Walker Lane Mineral Belt, Nevada, U.S.A.
 It is in advanced stage engineering and permitting for a potential open pit heap leach project with low estimations of project capital expenditures.
 The project contains third party Proven and Probable reserves estimated at 2,733,500 tonnes grading 2.18 grams per tonne, which equates to 191,400 gold ounces (report completed by Mine Development Associates, Reno, Nevada; see table below).
 Future production development anticipates two adjacent open pits with the Isabella pit averaging approximately 1 gram per tonne gold with mineral outcropping at the surface, and the Pearl pit averaging approximately 3.7 grams per tonne gold with a higher grade core averaging nearly 5 grams per tonne gold.
 The project estimates an average 5:1 strip ratio with metallurgical tests estimating gold recoveries for crushed oxide rock between 80 and 85 percent using conventional heap leaching.
-Small amounts of silver are expected in recoveries, which would be treated as by-product credits against gold production costs.
 The Company is working towards a production decision as soon as possible.

 Mina Gold is located in the Walker Lane Mineral Belt, Nevada, U.S.A.
 The property has a third party mineralized material estimate of 1,606,000 tonnes grading 1.88 g/t gold in the property’s "Monster Zone".
 The Monster Zone consists of parallel structures approximately 45 meters apart which remain open on strike and depth.
 The Monster Zone mineralization is covered by patented claims, which are surrounded by multiple unpatented claims included in the transaction, giving additional exploration upside potential along this mineralized trend.